 With hosting a cloud platform, the virtual server can either have extra resources added to it instantly before your peak loads or it can often "auto-scale" and react to changing demands by increasing the CPU or RAM as needed (usually with a 'per hour' charge).

 Cloud hosting offers a lot of benefits over a dedicated server, usually for the same or less monthly cost.
 However, there are still some applications that are better suited to a dedicated server for now but as cloud technology develops everything should be able to run within a scalable, resilient virtual server.
-For my money the choice is a no-brainer, but I'd be interested in your views below or via Twitter.

 - Check out the best website hosting (opens in new tab) services